-Name of Emp ployee: Date:
+Name of Employee: Date:

+Evaluated by:

-Evaluated by: (Supervisor or trained designate)
+(Supervisor or trained designate)

-Action: Date Completed: Read CLSMA Medication Policies and Procedures Read Individual Medication Procedures Read and familiarized with MAR sheets for each person supported Read all information regarding each medication on information sheets from pharmacy Review all current medical information regarding each person Observation of Administration (first check) as per the policy Observation of Administration (second check) as per the policy read, understand and ask questions.
+Action: Date Completed:

+Read CLSMA Medication Policies and Procedures

+Read Individual Medication Procedures

+Read and familiarized with MAR sheets for each person supported

+Read all information regarding each medication on information sheets from pharmacy

+Review all current medical information regarding each person

+Observation of Administration (first check) as per the policy

+7. Observation of Administration (second check) as per the policy

+I have had the opportunity to

+read, understand and ask questions.

+Signature of Employee